ryanorendorff/convex/README.md

   will require GHC 8.12 at the earliest.

+## Comparison with Agda

+A comparison for this implementation with a dependently typed language (Agda) is provided in `agda-comparison`.
+Some functions that can be typed in Agda that do not yet have their implementation in Haskell are provided in order to determine what might be needed to implement the given function.
+Below is a list of functions that currently have

+- `splitToVectorList : {A : Set} → (ns : List ℕ) → Vec A (sum ns) → VectorList A ns`

+   This seems to be difficult to create in Haskell because the splitting operation is done on the type level list of natural numbers (`ns`).
+   Potentially a solution would be to reflect this list to the value level using `Proxy`, and then providing the correct `Proxy` (specifically the one that represents `ns` in `(_ ∷ᴸ ns)`) can be provided back to the recursive call.

 ## Abstract from LambdaConf 2019 talk

 How does a drone remain stable in a chaotic flying environment?
 By convex